 Time is ripe to customize the social clock to our specific needs.
 This demands, first of all, an acknowledgment that better sleep is not a luxury, but a necessity—one that will benefit us both at our jobs and our relationships.

-Lekha Bandopadhyay, after receiving her PhD in plant molecular biology, subjected herself to some postdoctoral research experience at Bose Institute, India, and Gregor Mendel Institute, Austria.
+After receiving her PhD in plant molecular biology, Lekha Bandopadhyay subjected herself to some postdoctoral research experience at Bose Institute, India, and Gregor Mendel Institute, Austria.
 At present she is exploring the wonderland of science communication.